d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

          =                       sectsz=512   sunit=0 blks, lazy-count=1
 realtime =none                   extsz=4096   blocks=0, rtextents=0
 ```
-Now that we created a partition and installed a file system, its time to mount our newly created drive to a mount point.
+Now that we created a partition and installed a file system, it's time to mount our newly created drive to a mount point.
 Use the mount command to do this.
 ```bash
 student@linux-ess:~$ sudo mkdir /mnt/test
 student@linux-ess:~$ sudo mount /dev/sdb1 /mnt/test